Monroe Township, Middlesex County, New Jersey: History

 The earliest settlers in what would become Monroe Township were the Lenape Native Americans.
 Monroe Township was founded in April 1838 and named in honor of the fifth President of the United States, James Monroe.

 For many decades, the township area was largely a farming community.
-After parts of the township grew into the more densely packed neighborhoods of Helmetta, Jamesburg, and Spotswood in the late 19th century, they seceded.
+After parts of the township grew into the more densely populated neighborhoods of Helmetta, Jamesburg, and Spotswood in the late 19th century, they seceded.
 Railroads came into Monroe from just about the very beginning, starting with the Camden and Amboy Rail Road in the 1830s and 1840s.

 In 1905, Bernarr Macfadden, the proponent of physical culture, came to the part of Monroe near Helmetta and Spotswood, and attempted to set up a camp called "Physical Culture City", where he could teach his beliefs in relative peace.
 However, in 1907, Macfadden was arrested for distribution of pornography and the camp dissolved.
 The area of this camp became the Outcalt neighborhood.

-The New Jersey State Home for Boys, later known as the Training School for Boys, and now the New Jersey Training School for Boys was established near Jamesburg.
-It was opened in 1867 as a home for troubled youth; however, by the mid-20th century, its purpose was to incarcerate juvenile delinquents.
+The New Jersey State Home for Boys, later known as the Training School for Boys, and now the New Jersey Training School for Boys, was established near Jamesburg.
+It was opened in 1867 as a home for troubled youth; however, by the mid-20th century, its purpose was to rehabilitate juvenile delinquents.
 One of the better known residents of the State Home was Rubin "Hurricane" Carter.
-Clarence Clemons of Bruce Springsteen and the E Street Band was a counselor there for many years during the 1960s before he found fame as a sax player with Springsteen.
+Clarence Clemons of Bruce Springsteen and the E Street Band was a counselor there for many years during the 1960s before he found fame as a saxophone player with Springsteen.

 The township became more suburban between 1960 and 1968, when the New Jersey Turnpike opened up Exit 8A in the western part of Monroe, in conjunction with the effort to develop the Leisure World age-restricted community of Rossmoor.
-Since then, at least five more communities for senior citizens have joined Rossmoor: Concordia, Clearbrook, Greenbriar at Whittingham, The Ponds, Encore and the Regency at Monroe, with more under development.
+Since then, at least five more communities for senior citizens have joined Rossmoor: Concordia, Clearbrook, Greenbriar at Whittingham, The Ponds, Encore, Stonebridge, and the Regency at Monroe, with more under development.
 At the same time, and over the next few decades, suburban communities for people of all ages spread into the northern parts of Monroe Township, prompting the expansion of several schools and the construction of new ones.
-Since 1980, in addition to the age restricted communities, Monroe has added shopping centers, a synagogue, a recreation center, and a new library.
+Since 1980, in addition to the age restricted communities, Monroe has added shopping centers, synagogues, a large Hindu mandir, a recreation center, and a new library.

 Circa 1980, it was found that a landfill which was located at the corner of what is now Spotswood Gravel Hill Road and Carnegie Street, contaminated the ground water which forced Outcalt residents to get municipal-supplied water.
 The 86 acres site had been run as a landfill for municipal waste since 1955, first by the township and later by an independent operator.

 On March 22, 2006, ten residents of Monroe Township, from The Ponds retirement community, were killed in a tour bus accident in the Andes mountains in northern Chile.
 The tour had been arranged by Jewish organization B'nai B'rith.